How to Search for App Competitors and Ensure Your Idea is Better

 Let’s take a look at a six-step process you can use to presell your product idea.

-Before you start building your marketing assets for your presale, you need to find out how the market describes their pain points.
-What exactly frustrates them?
-What impact is the pain having on their lives?
-Also ask questions that will help you learn what the market is looking for in a solution.
-This data will help you as you’re writing the copy for your sales page and other marketing materials.
-You can use surveys and interviews to gather this information.
+Before you start building your marketing assets for your presale, you need to find out how the market describes its pain points.
+Ask questions that will help you learn what the market is looking for in a solution.

-Map out your plan for how many customers you want to onboard or what funding levels you’ll need in order to build out your product.
+Map out your plan for how many customers you want to onboard or what funding levels you’ll need to build out your product.
 Be specific, and do the research to ensure your numbers are based on data, not assumptions.

 With a clear vision to share with prospective customers, you’re ready to build your sales page.
 Here are the essentials to include:

 Promote your presale on your social media pages.
 Send an email out to your email list.
 Contact the media outlets and publications that reach your target audience.
 Begin your ad campaigns.
-Create a video and share it online.
-Ask people in your network to share your sales page with their networks.

 A presale benefits you in many ways: providing funds for development, feedback from real-world users, and help in spreading the word.
 This process for how to presell your new product idea will help you organize and run your presale effectively.